code-monet/sim-gamer-kit/docs/game_guides/index.md

     *   `None`: The game only uses constant forces.
 *   `FFB high effect count`: This game uses a large-ish number of FFB effects and is known to crash or lose effects with some wheels.
+*   `FFB Saturation`: Force feedback from the game saturates; FFFSake user gain settings are advised.
 *   `IndirectInput`: The game needs the listed feature from [IndirectInput](../indirect_input/index.md)